 Cerity Partners is a private-equity backed, full-service wealth management firm headquartered in New York City.
-Former Deutsche Bank managing director and current firm president Kurt Miscinski co-founded Cerity Partners — then called HPM Partners — in 2009, with backing from Emigrant Bank and its chairman Howard P. Milstein.
+Current firm president Kurt Miscinski co-founded Cerity Partners — then called HPM Partners — in 2009, with backing from Emigrant Bank and its chairman Howard P. Milstein.

 In 2018, the private equity firm Lightyear Capital purchased Emigrant Bank’s majority stake in the wealth management firm, and the following year HPM Partners changed its name to Cerity Partners.
 In recent years, the firm has grown quickly via acquisitions.

-Cerity Partners now has 210 employees, more than 100 of whom serve in investment advisory roles.
-It has offices in California, Colorado, Illinois, Michigan, New York, Ohio and Texas.
+Cerity Partners now has close to 250 employees, over 120 of whom serve in investment advisory roles.

 What types of clients does Cerity Partners serve?

 The firm typically requires a minimum portfolio balance of $2 million, but it counts both individuals and high net worth individuals as clients, with its current individual client base fairly evenly divided between the two groups.
-(For reference, the SEC defines high net worth individuals as those with at least $750,000 under management or a net worth of more than $1.5 million.)
+(For reference, the SEC defines a high net worth individual as someone with at least $750,000 under management or a net worth believed to be at least $1.5 million).

-Cerity Partners offers a breadth of services to these individuals, including those tailored to corporate executives, family offices, business owners and couples.
+Cerity Partners offers a breadth of services to the individuals investors it serves, who include corporate executives, family offices, business owners and couples.